marcorensch/nxd-manuals/docs/com_logmanager/intro.md

 ## Features

-- View Log Files
+- View Joomla!
+Log Files
-- Copy Log Files
+- Copy Joomla!
+Log Files
+- Rename Joomla!
+Log Files
-- Download Log Files
+- Download Joomla!
+Log Files
-- Clean Log Files
+- Clean Joomla!
+Log Files
-- Delete Log Files
+- Delete Joomla!
+Log Files
-- Raw and Structured View for Log File Content
+- Raw and Structured View for Joomla!
+Log File Content

 ## How much does LogManager cost?

 The short answer?
-Nothing! > Joomet was programmed for the Joomla! developer community and should support you in your daily work.
+Nothing! > LogManager was programmed for the Joomla! developer community and should support you in your daily work.
 If LogManager has saved you time that you can now spend with friends or family, I would appreciate a small thank you in the form of a donation.